History of calendars

 A larger number of calendar systems of the ancient East appear in the Iron Age archaeological record, based on the Assyrian and Babylonian calendars.
 This includes the calendar of the Persian Empire, which in turn gave rise to the Zoroastrian calendar as well as the Hebrew calendar.

 Calendars in antiquity were usually lunisolar, depending on the introduction of intercalary months to align the solar and the lunar years.
 This was mostly based on observation, but there may have been early attempts to model the pattern of intercalation algorithmically, as evidenced in the fragmentary 2nd-century Coligny calendar.
 Nevertheless, the Roman calendar contained very ancient remnants of a pre-Etruscan 10-month solar year.

 The Roman calendar was reformed by Julius Caesar in 45 BC.
 The Julian calendar was no longer dependent on the observation of the new moon but simply followed an algorithm of introducing a leap day every four years.
 This created a dissociation of the calendar month from the lunation.

+Sub-Saharan African calendars can vary in days and weeks depending on the kingdom or tribe that created it.

 In the 11th century in Persia, a calendar reform led by Khayyam was announced in 1079, when the length of the year was measured as 365.24219858156 days.
 Given that the length of the year is changing in the sixth decimal place over a person's lifetime, this is outstandingly accurate.
 For comparison the length of the year at the end of the 19th century was 365.242196 days, while at the end of the 20th century it was 365.242190 days.

 The Gregorian calendar was introduced as a refinement of the Julian calendar in 1582, and is today in worldwide use as the "de facto" calendar for secular purposes.

 Etymology

 The term calendars itself is taken from the calends, the term for the first day of the month in the Roman calendar, related to the verb calare "to call out", referring to the calling or the announcement that the new moon was just seen.
 Latin calendarium meant "account book, register", as accounts were settled and debts were collected on the calends of each month.

 The Latin term was adopted in Old French as calendier and from there into Middle English as calender by the 13th century.
 The spelling calendar is from Early Modern English.

-An alternative hypothesis connects "calendar" with koledari in Slavic, pre-Christian tradition, which was later incorporated into Christmas.
-Kolo means "circle, cycle" and dar means "a gift".